-- Neville Beeton has trained many successful road and trail runners since 1999.
-He has run 10 Comrades Marathons and 258 marathons and ultras.
+- Neville Beeton has run 10 Comrades Marathons and 258 marathons and ultras.
 His PBs: 1,000m 2.31; 5km 14.58; 10km 32.48; 42km 2.34; Comrades 6.38; 100km 7.31.
 Wow!
-Follow him on Twitter.
+Visit his website coachneville.co.za and follow him on Twitter.
 “Those attending my talk will learn how to set the trails alight as they become fitter, faster and more confident using my principles of training and key training sessions.
 They will learn how to put all this together into a successful training programme enabling them to peak and taper for the perfect race.
 We will also discuss pacing, including walk/run strategy, race strategies, nutrition and hydration, injury prevention, and recovery.
 The practical session on Sunday will focus on how best to tackle technical terrain, particularly steep climbs and steep downhills enabling you to tackle trails with confidence.”

 Neville was second master at the SA trail champs at Molweni in 2015 (behind Graeme McCallum whom he coaches).
 He was the coach for the SA team for the World Long Distance Trail Champs in Switzerland this year, and four of his runners represented South Africa at the 2015 World Champs, one of them in France (ultra) and three in Switzerland (long distance).
 A superb teacher and speaker, Neville had the class electrified with his methods, and the Q&A session that ensued can only be described as a flood of questions and insightful answers.